Self-supervised learning: Examples

 Self-supervised learning is particularly suitable for speech recognition.
 For example, Facebook developed wav2vec, a self-supervised algorithm, to perform speech recognition using two deep convolutional neural networks that build on each other.

 Google's Bidirectional Encoder Representations from Transformers (BERT) model is used to better understand the context of search queries.

 OpenAI's GPT-3 is an autoregressive language model that can be used in language processing.
 It can be used to translate texts or answer questions, among other things.

 Bootstrap Your Own Latent (BYOL) is a NCSSL that produced excellent results on ImageNet and on transfer and semi-supervised benchmarks.

 The Yarowsky algorithm is an example of self-supervised learning in natural language processing.
 From a small number of labeled examples, it learns to predict which word sense of a polysemous word is being used at a given point in text.

 DirectPred is a NCSSL that directly sets the predictor weights instead of learning it via typical gradient descent.

 Self-GenomeNet is an example of self-supervised learning in genomics.

+SelfAPR is an example of self-supervised learning applied to automated program repair, where a neural model is trained on perturbations of a previous version of the program under repair and uses test execution diagnostics to synthesize patches.

 Self-supervised learning continues to gain prominence as a new approach across diverse fields.
 Its ability to leverage unlabeled data effectively opens new possibilities for advancement in machine learning, especially in data-driven application domains.